sghosh89/WP2/README.txt

 ## Funding and acknowledgement:

 	SG and OP were supported by funding from the University of Zurich.
-	BM was supported by funding from Eawag, SNF (grant no. 310030-207910), and ETH Board (blue-green biodiversity initiative).
+	BM was supported by funding from Eawag, SNF (grant no. 310030-207910).